NedkoHristov/DevOps-lizard-101/README.md

 This is a somehow the catalogue of that I've always wanted when I started the DevOps.
 The sections are focused from the basics, trought the technologies and at the end - the interview questions.

-The most significant technologies mentioned will be:
+Chapters that will be included:

 * Learning how to learn
 * Structured R&D